-Of about 3000 snake species throughout the world, only about 15% worldwide and 20% in the US are dangerous to humans because of venom or toxic salivary secretions (see Table: Significant Venomous Snakes by Region).
+Of about 3000 snake species throughout the world, only about 15% worldwide and 20% in the US are dangerous to humans because of venom or toxic salivary secretions (see table ).
 At least one species of venomous snake is native to every state in the US except Alaska, Maine, and Hawaii.
 Almost all are crotalines (also called pit vipers because of pitlike depressions on either side of the head, which are heat-sensing organs):

 Outside the US, fatal snakebites are much more common, accounting for > 100,000 deaths yearly.